naturalneuralnet/uk-indeed-scraper/README.md

 This web scraper is setup to export the data as a timestamped CSV file with Scrapy's feed function.

 ### Install Requirements

-Install the requirements, a python virtual enviroment is recommended.
+Install the requirements, a python virtual environment is recommended.

-`pip install requirements`
+`pip install -r requirements.txt`